 Change the 1st paragraph as follows:

 A STA that supports the Multiple BSSID capability has dot11MultiBSSIDImplemented equal to true and shall set to 1 the Multiple BSSID field of the Extended Capabilities elements that it transmits.
 Support for the Multiple BSSID capability is mandatory for a FILS STA and non-AP HE STA.
 An AP that supports enhancements related to the discovery and advertisement of a nontransmitted BSSID shall set the Enhanced Multi-BSSID Advertisement Support bit in the Extended Capabilities element to 1 and is referred to as an EMA AP.
 An AP operating on the 6 GHz band with dot11MultiBSSIDImplemented set to true and advertising a partial list of nontransmitted BSSID profiles shall operate as an EMA AP.
-When an AP not operating on 6 GHz band with dot11MultiBSSIDImplemented set to true and advertising a partial list of nontransmitted BSSID profiles wants a non-AP STA to discover the complete list of nontransmitted BSSID profiles, where a complete list of nontransmitted BSSID profile comprises of BSSIDs that are discoverable, the AP shall operate as an EMA AP.(#21151)
+When an AP that does not operate in the 6 GHz band, has dot11MultiBSSIDImplemented set to true, and advertises a partial list of nontransmitted BSSID profiles intends a non-AP STA to discover the complete list of nontransmitted BSSID profiles, where a complete list of nontransmitted BSSID profile comprises only BSSIDs that are discoverable, the AP shall operate as an EMA AP.(#21151)